 This is where the coding begins.
 Developers write, test, and refine code based on the requirements and design.
 Regular code reviews, continuous integration, and automated testing ensure code quality and reduce the likelihood of defects.

-Key Challenge: Scope creep and inconsistent code quality.
+Key challenge: Scope creep and inconsistent code quality.

 Solution: Adhere to the agreed-upon requirements.
 Implement code review processes, automated testing, and coding standards to maintain code quality.

-Stage 5: Testing and Quality Assurance
+Stage 5: Testing and quality assurance

 Comprehensive testing validates the software against requirements.
 Conduct unit, integration, system, and user acceptance testing.
 Addressing bugs and issues early prevents them from escalating in later stages.

-Key Challenge: Inadequate testing coverage and overlooked edge cases.
+Key challenge: Inadequate testing coverage and overlooked edge cases.

 Solution: Develop a comprehensive test plan, automate repetitive tests, and perform exploratory testing.
 Engage end-users to identify real-world scenarios.